John the Baptist, a prophet of God was imprisoned by Herod Antipas, son of King Herod the Great.

 Was Antipas attracted to her?
-If so, it would have made her uneasy, but she was shrewd enough to realise it was something that could be used to her family’s advantage.
+If so, it may have made her uneasy, but she was shrewd enough to realise she could use it to her family’s advantage.

 In the end, Salome was as ruthless in disposing of an enemy as her grandfather Herod the Great had been.
 She was the lion’s cub.

 What happened to Salome afterwards?

 The gospels tell us nothing more about Salome, but history does.

 According to Josephus, the ancient Jewish historian, Salome married Philip the tetrarch and afterwards Aristobulus, the grandson of Herod and brother of Agrippa.
 (Josephus: Antiquities 18.5.4)

 She was what is nowadays called a ‘royal’, and seems to have had a long and comfortable life.